• Skip to primary navigation

 There are a plethora of online courses available.
 A fast Google search will yield a list of training providers.
 However, if you rely solely on 1:1 Skype courses to progress, it might get rather costly.

 Supplementing your courses with an online self-study English program is one approach to saving money.
-Overall, adopting the online curriculum to supplement your existing lessons saves you more than half the expense.
+Adopting the online curriculum to supplement your existing lessons saves you more than half the expense.

 Conclusion